trambarhq/relaks-django-data-source/README.md

 ### deauthorization

 A `deauthorization` event is emitted after `revokeAuthorization()` has logged out from a Django server.
+A `change` event will follow even if the default action is prevented.

 **Default action:**